HazemLenin/semicolon-personal-website-task/README.md

 Fontawesome is icons library that I used to provide me with icons.

 ### AOS
-AOS is JS library to make animations on scroll by just add attributes to elements that I want to animate on scroll
+AOS is JS library to make animations on scroll by just add attributes to elements that I want to animate on scroll.